jchen1231/CAD_Portfolio/README.md

 # Jason Chen's CAD Portfolio

-**NOTE: A PowerPoint within each of the project folders contains a comprehensive overview of their respective project.**
+**NOTE: please view `CAD_Portfolio_Highlights.pptx` or `CAD_Portfolio_Highlights.pdf` for a quick summary.**

-Please reach out to me at **jasonchen4298@gmail.com** with any questions and concerns.
+Please reach out to me at <jasonchen4298@gmail.com> with any questions and concerns.
 I would be happy to chat!
 All content is for my portfolio use only.

 ## Basic File Structure

+- `CAD_Portfolio_Highlights.pptx` or `CAD_Portfolio_Highlights.pdf`contains a good overview of all three projects.
 - Each project folder contains at least the following:
-  - A `README.md` file
+  - A `README.md` file outlining the project
-  - A PowerPoint overview of the computer-aided design (CAD) components
+  - A more detailed PowerPoint overview of the computer-aided design (CAD) components
   - A `renders_drawings_images/` folder containing CAD renderings, exploded drawings, prototype images, and other visuals
   - A `source_files/` folder containing the CAD files
 - Each `README.md` file contains: